 - Served better for temporary needs

-- Can be converted to permanent insurance product (if it is convertible)
+- It can be converted to a permanent insurance product (if it is convertible)

-- Premium stays same for the term (if it is level)
+- The premium stays the same for the term (if it is level)

-- If option is choses it can be renewed guaranteed
+- If the option is chosen, it can be renewed and guaranteed

-- Premiums are very high as insured gets older and eventually it becomes UN-affordable.
+- Premiums are very high as the insured gets older, and eventually, it becomes UN-affordable.

 - No Cash value

-- When you fail to pay premiums due to any reason, you loose your coverage after grace period.
+- When you fail to pay premiums due for any reason, you lose your coverage after the grace period.

-- No returns on your premiums, no flexibility.
+- No returns on your premiums and no flexibility.

 2 Permanent Insurance:

-Permanent life insurance comes as a whole life policy, universal life policy and Term-100.
-Beside T-100 other policy has cash surrender value.
-It’s expensive compared to term life insurance policy but better for long period of time.
-Permanent policy has same premium for a life of the policy or/and life insured age.
-Permanent policy has limited pay option too, which may help to pay in early age and coverage remain for rest of the life.
+Permanent life insurance includes a whole life policy, universal life policy and Term-100.
+Besides T-100, other policy has cash surrender value.
+It’s expensive compared to a term life insurance policy but better for long periods of time.
+The permanent policy has the same premium for the policy's life or/and life-insured age.
+The permanent policy has limited payment options too, which may help to pay at an early age, and coverage remains for the rest of the life.

-It’s mention earlier that Permanent policy comes as universal life policy too, so it has a unique feature of investment.
-It means life insured is covered for face amount of the policy and same time your money grows in investment account too.
+It’s mentioned earlier that the Permanent policy is a universal life policy, too, with a unique investment feature.
+It means life insured is covered for the face amount of the policy, and same time your money grows in the investment account too.

 - Lifetime coverage, cash values and level premiums

-- In need of a permanent guarantee that will help protect family and loved ones, cover final expenses and enable them to otherwise plan their estate
+- In need of a permanent guarantee that will help protect the family and loved ones, cover final expenses and enable them to plan their estate otherwise

 - Accumulate investments inside the policy.